sfertman/debate-graph/README.md

 The idea behind this "project" is to organize online debates into something that can be reasoned about by humans in a tractable manner.
 Each argument references an existing entry (issue) and is automatically linked by github so you can conveniently jump between them.
 When you start a new entry github will automatically suggest existing issues that it finds similar -- look closely and make sure you're actually making an original statement.
 If a poster/debater ignores the signs and posts anyway then this can be easily flagged as a dup and closed by others.
 Too many of these and repeated necromancers may find themselves out of the game...

 ## How to use this?
 Create a new repository using this template and you're all set to get started.
-This is a really early stage POC and it uses github actions as a "no code" solution.
+This is a really early stage POC and it uses github issues as a "no code" solution.
 It's all very much based on a code of honour of sorts and expects everyone to behave according to the rules set by the moderator/repo owner.
 You make it your own.

 However, I do have a few ideas on how I think it should work: